storesafe/cordova-sqlite-evcore-extbuild-free/SQLitePlugin.coffee.md

           throw newSQLError 'Database location or iosDatabaseLocation value is now mandatory in openDatabase call'

         if !!openargs.location and !!openargs.iosDatabaseLocation
-          throw newSQLError 'Abiguous: both location or iosDatabaseLocation values are present in openDatabase call'
+          throw newSQLError 'Ambiguous: both location or iosDatabaseLocation values are present in openDatabase call'

         dblocation =
           if !!openargs.location and openargs.location is 'default'